vaibhavsagar/website/blog/getting-along-with-javascript.md

 This allows a native Haskell process to control a web page, so we can navigate to it using our browser at `http://localhost:3003` and have a fast feedback loop.
-In practice there is a lot of brower refreshing involved, but this is still much nicer than having to do a GHCJS build each time we want to look at our changes.
+In practice there is a lot of browser refreshing involved, but this is still much nicer than having to do a GHCJS build each time we want to look at our changes.
 Now we have an input box that repeats what we type into it, which is a good start.
 I should point out that this works a lot better on Google